plone/cookiecutter-plone/plone_addon/README.md

 # Cookiecutter Plone Addon

-Powered by [Cookiecutter](https://github.com/cookiecutter/cookiecutter), [Cookiecutter Plone Addon](https://github.com/plone/cookiecutter-plone/plone_addon) is intended to be used by Plone developers to create new addon paclages.
+Powered by [Cookiecutter](https://github.com/cookiecutter/cookiecutter), [Cookiecutter Plone Addon](https://github.com/plone/cookiecutter-plone/plone_addon) is intended to be used by Plone developers to create new addon packages.

 ## Getting Started 🏁